 Commission on Accreditation of Allied Health Education Programs

-Enrollment in the Emergency Medical Services program is limited and a selective admissions process is followed.
+Enrollment in the Emergency Medical Services program follows a selective admissions process.
 Students are required to be a certified EMT upon acceptance into the program.
-In addition, the following are prerequisite/corequisites for admission to Emergency Medical Services.
-It is recommended that these courses are considered as prerequisites and are completed prior to entering the program core courses.
+In addition, the following are prerequisites for admission to Emergency Medical Services.

-- Completion of BIO 135 with Lab or completion of BIO 137 and concurrent enrollment in BIO 139 and EMS 200
+- Completion of BIO 135 with Lab or completion of BIO 137 and BIO 139

 - Completion of a three-credit hour Medical Terminology Course